 Now crack open your eggs, one by one, and gingerly drop them into the tomato sauce.
 (I usually open the eggs into a small bowl or cup and then slide the egg into the sauce.
 This helps avoid breaking the yolk and, if it does break, you can discard it before it’s in the sauce.)
 Cover the pan and continue simmering the eggs in the sauce until the whites are set and the yolk has ‘glazed over’ but are still soft inside.

-Serve immediately with some nice crusty bread to soak up the sauce.
+Serve your Eggs in Purgatory immediately with some nice crusty bread to soak up the sauce.

 According to Jeanne Caròla Francesconi, the doyenne of Neapolitan cookery, the eccentric name of this dish come from the notion that the eggs floating in the red sauce look like so many souls dancing among the flames of Purgatory.
-It also goes by the more prosaic name of uova al pomodoro, or eggs in tomato sauce.
+Eggs in Purgatory also go by the more prosaic name of uova al pomodoro, or eggs in tomato sauce.